Women in Intensive Care Medicine Emerging Leadership Programme

 Dr Danny Bryden, Vice-Dean, Faculty of Intensive Care Medicine

-The window for applications for the 2021-2022 programme is open
+The window for applications for the 2021-2022 programme is now closed for applications

 The Women in Intensive Care Medicine Emerging Leadership (WICMEL) Programme is an initiative aimed at female consultant and staff/associate specialist grade doctors.
 The programme includes mentoring from senior members of the Faculty alongside an Open University short course on developing a leadership style.
 The aim of the programme is to allow the WICMEL Fellows to engage with Faculty activities and in doing so, enhance their own leadership skills, with the aim of becoming involved in leadership positions within FICM, or their own organisations.